dvosburg/manager-build-profiles/AutoYaST/slemicro/README.md

 Unlike other AutoYast profiles, the custom scripting feature is greatly changed.
 Only a 'chroot-script' is employed, that uses curl to copy the 'install-script.sh' from the SUSE Manager server.

 Please edit the 'install-script.sh' with the IP/FQDN of your SUMA server.
 An example is included here.
+## after.local or systemd scripts

-Since init-scripts are not used with SLE Micro, it uses an '/etc/init.d/after.local' script to complete the salt minion setup.
+Since init-scripts are not used with SLE Micro, it can use an '/etc/init.d/after.local' script to complete the salt minion setup.
 Copy the example 'after.local'  to your SUMA server in /srv/www/htdocs/pub/bootstrap/, and edit as needed.
 Variables are at the top.

+A more modern way is to use systemd - and some templates are used here in the install-script-55.sh file.
+It installs a 'run-before-login-prompt.service file in /etc/systemd/system, and references a 'boot_script.sh' file placed in '/usr/local/bin'.

-## Variables in after.local and install-script.sh
+## Variables in after.local/systemd and install-script.sh

 Set variables in the following files - examples proivided:

 * install-script.sh
   * `SM_SERVER_IP=10.173.1.48`

-* after.local
+* after.local/boot_script.sh
   * `SM_SERVER=suma4external.site.com`
   * `REGISTRATION_KEY=1-slemicro53`
   * `SALT_MINION_CONF_DIR="/etc/venv-salt-minion/minion.d"`